noone-556/sample-crud-project--aliff-./README.md

 4. Run `composer install`
     - If getting an error `composer not found` then you need to manually download the composer at this link https://getcomposer.org/download/
-    - After finish then restart your notebook and run back the command
+    - After finish then restart your notebook and run back the command.
+    -if succeed can proceed below, if not check environment variables

 5. Run `php artisan key:generate`